 It had been weeks since I hadn’t seen this man come into the store and stare at me.
 Every day I was working, he would walk in around the same time and watch me.
 A little unnerving but also not overtly threatening.
 In 2003, I had a shaggy hair style with hair just over my ears.
 Some might say a little John Lennon or George Harrison-esque.

-One day, standing near the video camera and printer display, he confidently strode up and squared up to me at about 2 feet away.
+One day, standing near the video camera and printer display, he confidently strode up to me and stood 2 feet away.
 He reached out his hand, touched my hair, and said, “Beatles.”
-Then he giggled and walked out – never to be seen again.
+Then giggled and walked out – never to be seen again.

 Overall working at Apple was a joy and privilege.
 It was an invaluable experience at one of the greatest businesses in the modern era!